ernes-scrive/Test/README.md

 ### Scrive LogIn<a name="LogIn"></a>

-Module used to authenticate with Scrive credentials(email/password) against Scrive.com and fetches OAuth(Personal token) values which are then stored in “pdf955.ini“ configuration file residnig on the same location as Scrive LogIn("ScriveLogIn.exe“) module.
+Module used to authenticate with Scrive credentials(email/password) against Scrive.com and fetches OAuth(Personal token) values which are then stored in “pdf955.ini“ configuration file residinig on the same location as Scrive LogIn("ScriveLogIn.exe“) module.

 Successfuly obtained values will overwrite one stored in “pdf955.ini“ file.